Out of Doors (Bartók): "With Drums and Pipes"

 The piece is in ternary form with a coda.
 The opening, closing, and coda sections consist of imitations of drums and lower wind instruments—"pipes".
 A less percussive, legato treatment of the piano is called for in the middle section in the middle and higher register, imitating gentler wind instruments.
-Bartók made a sketch of an orchestration for this piece in 1931, using for the opening section timpani and gran cassa ('drums') and (double)-bassoons and trombones ('pipes').
+Bartók made a sketch of an orchestration for this piece in 1931, using for the opening section timpani and gran cassa (drums) and (contrabassoons and trombones (pipes).

 "Musettes"

 The title refers to the musette, a type of small bagpipe.
 Bartók's was inspired by Couperin, who wrote keyboard pieces imitating this instrument.
 The piece consists mostly of imitating the sound effects of a poorly tuned pair of musettes.
 There is little melody.
-With drums and pipes and Tambourine of Bartók's Nine little pieces similarly consist of sound imitations of folk instruments.
+"With Drums and Pipes" and "Tambourine" of Bartók's Nine Little Piano Pieces similarly consist of sound imitations of folk instruments.

 A noteworthy instruction reads Due o tre volte ad libitum (play optionally two or three times), giving the performer a degree of freedom rare in classical music scores, and underlining the improvisatory and spontaneous nature of folk bagpipe music.
-The Sostenuto pedal of the grand piano is necessary for a right rendering of the final four bars.
+The sostenuto pedal of the grand piano is necessary for a right rendering of the final four bars.

 "The Night's Music"

 This piece was immediately well received in Hungary, unlike many of Bartók's other compositions.
 Stevens already focuses attention to the quality and importance of this work in his early biography.
 It is "the locus classicus of a uniquely Bartókian contribution to the language of musical modernism".

-The form is described variously in the literature, e.g., a loose rondo, ABACABA or as ternary, with the middle as 'developmental' section.
+The form is described variously in the literature, e.g., a loose rondo, A–B–A–C–A–B–A or as ternary, with the middle as 'developmental' section.

 Three types of material are distinguished:

-The Hungarian Unka frog Bombina bombina, whose call is imitated in The Night's Music.
+The Hungarian Unka frog Bombina bombina, whose call is imitated in "The Night's Music".
 After making a first noisy appearance in bar 6, he is featured throughout the piece, disregarding metre and tonality, ribbiting a last time in bar 70 before finally hopping off.